hmcts/version-reporter-services/reports/platopsapps/README.md

-# AKS Version Report
+# PlatOps Owned Applications

-This report is designed to check the deployed versions where applicable of Docmosis, Camunda and Flux.
+This report is designed to check the deployed versions where applicable of:
+  - Camunda
+  - Docmosis
+  - Flux

 ## Scripts